General Admission Requirements

 This course will focus on the management of law office/department and office etiquette and enable students to identify and work with time management, file management, and client accounts.
 It will also introduce the student to legal terminology and citation, legal correspondence, and legal documents.
-The course will provide the student with techniques to organize job searches, draft cover letters, and tailor resumes specifically for law firms.
+The student will learn techniques to organize job searches, draft cover letters, and tailor resumes specifically for law firms.

 Working as a successful Law Clerk for either a law firm, the government, or private industry, requires an individual to possess many skills, not the least of which is the ability to use a variety of software programs to properly draft, create, and format documentation.